kitspace/1clickBOM/README.md

 ![][kicad_bom_export.png]

 1. Download the Python files from the [output_scripts/kicad][output_scripts/kicad] directory.
 Put them all together into a directory where you want to keep them.
-2. In Eeschema, the schematic tool, select `Tools -> Generate Bill of Materials` then `Add Plugin` and then `Generate` Select:
+1. In Eeschema, the schematic tool, select `Tools -> Generate Bill of Materials` then `Add Plugin` and then `Generate` Select:
     - 1-click-bom_description.py to try and extract a description for [auto-complete](#completion)
     - 1-click-bom_fields.py if you have fields in your symbols that 1-click BOM will understand (see [below](#field-matching)).
-3. Open the resulting file in a spreadsheet program or text editor.
-Reduce the descriptions down to the bare minimum if you want to use auto-completing.
-Copy and paste it into the extension.
-4. Try auto-completing in the extension if you wish, check all the values afterwards.
-5. To sync any changes back into your schematic you can use [KiField](https://pypi.python.org/pypi/kifield).
+1. To sync any changes back into your schematic you can use [KiField](https://pypi.python.org/pypi/kifield).

-#### All CAD Programs
+#### Any CAD Program

 You can copy and paste into the extension from a text editor or spread sheet program (LibreOffice, Excel).
 You must have a column for references, one for the